©

 A Turra

-This tower played a crucial role in 1583, when the village was pillaged by Turkish pirates led by Mammi Lungo: the inhabitants took refuge there, but an accidental fire caused in the gunpowder depot forced them to surrender.
+This tower played a crucial role in 1583, when the village was pillaged by Turkish pirates led by Mammi Lungo: the inhabitants took refuge here, but an accidental fire in the gunpowder depot forced them to surrender.
 The tragedy claimed around a hundred victims, including those killed and captured, forcing some to commit suicide rather than be caught.
 The village was partially deserted for a time.

 The Genoese bridge

 The commune’s territory extends as far as the Rizzanese river, where the Genoese bridge from Spin’ to Cavaddu (a Corsican historic monument) stands.
 It bears witness to a time when a road leading from Sartène passed through here.
-It is forbidden to bathe here, but you can stop to take a very nice photo.
+It is forbidden to bathe here, but you can stop to take a beautiful photo.